m133225/RoboND-Kinematics-Project-Submission/writeup_template.md

 ![YAY][image3]

-Also, since the error computation of the End-Effector position is rather straightforward (unless it meant collecting data and do some statistical analysis...), I implemented it and my error seems to be in the magnitude of 10^-16m!
+Also, since the error computation of the End-Effector position is rather straightforward (unless it meant collecting data and doing some statistical analysis...), I implemented it and my error values seem to be in the magnitude of 10<sup>-16</sup>m!